 Breakfast with the penguins, anyone?
 Share a sleepover with a hippopotamus?
 Alberta's zoos, sanctuaries and wildlife parks will happily put the wild back in your life.

 The small and intimate Edmonton Valley Zoo inspires love and learning of animals and nature.
 The zoo is currently undergoing a major upgrade - keep your eye out for new exhibits coming soon.
 Take a walk on the wild side at John Janzen Nature Centre's newly renovated facilities.
-In the new Tegler Centre you can explore natural habitats from the animals' points of view.
+In the new Tegler Discovery Zone you can explore natural habitats from the animals' points of view.

 In southern Alberta, visit the Alberta Birds of Prey Centre, which nurses wounded birds back to health.
 Central Alberta is home to special wildlife attractions: Discovery Wildlife Park is a place where animals are film stars and Ellis Bird Farm is both a working farm and a bird sanctuary.